ArtRegistryConsortium/arc-creator-core-solidity/README.md

 - **Can transfer any ART token**: Using the standard ERC-721 transfer functions
 - **Can transfer ownership**: Of any ART contract
 - **Can set royalties**: For any ART contract and any ART token
-- **Can update artist name**: Can modify the artist's name on any ART contract
+- **Can update artist name**: Can modify the artist's name on any ART contract (exclusive to Full Admins)

 #### 2. Contract Owner (Artist) (Per ART Contract)